 This treatment uses drugs or surgery:

-– It is possible to become pregnant when taking hormone therapy drugs, and these medications may harm the unborn baby.
+It is possible to become pregnant while taking hormone therapy drugs, and these medications may harm the unborn baby.
 If you are still menstruating, you should discuss birth control methods with your doctor.

 The side effects of hormone therapy depend largely on the specific drug or type of treatment.
 Not all women who take hormone therapy drugs have side effects.
 When the ovaries are removed, menopause occurs immediately.
 The side effects are often more severe than those caused by natural menopause, and your healthcare provider can suggest ways to cope with these side effects.